rtib/puppet-cassandra/README.md

 ### Topology settings

-When using `PropertyFileSnitch` of `GossipingPropertyFileSnitch` classes on you setup, you might want to control the contents of `cassandra-topology.properties` file.
+When using `PropertyFileSnitch` or `GossipingPropertyFileSnitch` classes on your setup, you might want to control the contents of `cassandra-topology.properties` file.
 This is done through the `topology` parameter of this module.
-This may contain a multi-leveld hash mapping your datacenters to your racks and your racks to the array of your nodes.
+This contains a multi-leveld hash mapping your datacenters to your racks and your racks to the array of nodes.

 ```yaml
 cassandra::topology: